-We want to improve on current ways of doing research.
+We want to provide a new perspective on ways of doing research.
 All our advisers are experts on mathematics, computer science or areas of medicine and biology which need high-level complex mathematical research.
-This kind of work frequently doesn’t need much funding, but results are unpredictable and the work requires high concentration and uninterrupted work, free of other career concerns.
+This kind of work is not very expensive, but results are unpredictable and the work requires high concentration and uninterrupted work, free of other career concerns.
 For scholars desirous to undertake such work, we offer mentorship and feedback from an expert group of advisers with stellar records in the field.

-The range of our projects is rather diverse as well.
-They arise from our ongoing work but raise pressing questions not solvable by conventional approaches.
-We also tackle questions that are completely novel (mathematical modeling of drug resistance) or overlooked (toxins and cancer) or underresearched (enhanced detail memory in autism) and will continue to look for the most critical and most rewarding questions.
+The range of our projects is rather diverse.
+They arise from our ongoing work which raises pressing questions not solvable by conventional approaches.
+We also tackle questions that are novel (mathematical modeling of drug resistance) or timely (immunotherapy of cancer) or underresearched (enhanced detail memory in autism) and will continue to look for the most critical and most rewarding questions to answer.

 Most of our advisers hold university positions and direct groups of postdocs and students.
 But complex, interdisciplinary, high impact projects require a different set-up.
 Large foundations do not offer the focus needed, grant agencies are too conservative.
 Many agencies look for out-of-the-box thinking and high-risk projects, but they operate in a way that supports only highly conventional careers.
 Stipends are low compared with other opportunities.
 Too many highly gifted scholars don’t fit into the constraints, or face early decisions between academia, entrepreneurship, or commercial research.
 We offer an alternative.

 A project involves a theoretical (mathematical, computational) analysis of experimental biological results.
 The work is done in close collaboration with an experimental lab, which hosts the scholar and provides a discussion group.
 However, a specific lab’s results are usually only significant on the basis of an established knowledge base.
 Often bioinformatic databases will be important as well.